 How can I find out if I was covered by Medicaid for the dates of service?

 Contact the Medical Assistance Customer Service Center (MACSC):

-*If you tell the provider you are a private pay client and not receiving medical assistance, the provider will bill you directly, even if you do in fact get Medicaid.
+*If you tell the provider you are a private pay client and not getting medical assistance, the provider will bill you directly, even if you do in fact get Medicaid.

 The provider cannot bill you.
 Section 3 has sample letters you could use.
 Or contact a lawyer.

 If the provider should have had a written agreement with you, ask them to give you a copy.
 See “They told me Medicaid would not cover the service.
-I chose to receive the service anyway,” above..
+I chose to receive the service anyway,” above.
 Compare the agreement you signed to what WAC 182-502-0160(5) requires.
-If the agreement does not say what it should, sample letter 3 in this publication might convince the provider not to bill you.
+If the agreement does not say what it should, sample letter 3 below might convince the provider not to bill you.